 The power supply is 115 volt by 1500 – 2400 Hz.
 For this supply I use a home build power supply of 115 volt 1500 Hz.
 This power supply can be used for all kind aircraft equipment which desire a power frequency between 1500 and 2400 Hz.

 The transmitter frequency can be tuned from 420 – 440 Mhz.
-The pulses are transmitted with a P.R.R. of 98,356 per second for each puls transmitted one complete timebase circleat the indicators screen is effected.
+The pulses are transmitted with a P.R.R. of 98,356 per second.

-For the transmitter stage, a radio tube type 6J6 is used.
+For the transmitter stage, only an oscillator stage, a radio tube type 6J6 is used.
 A pulsed power of about 8 – 10 watts is delivered to the dipole.

 I managed to let the whole installation working a bit.
-I get a reflection on the screen, the reference lob.
+I get a reflection on the screen, the reference lob or the transmitter puls.
+It can also be zeroid at the beginning of the scale.
 But, because the installation is always at ground level in my case, no heights can be measured.
 But no trouble, it is nice to show this in working order.
 So it is not fully calibrated at all.

 The front of the altimeter installation, which is in working order.

 Left the transmitter/receiver BC 788-c and right the indicator unit I-152 c.

 Note, that the height scales on the screen are circular for an accurate reading.